 What are the first signs of frontotemporal dementia?

-The symptoms of frontotemporal dementia or FTD vary from person to person but these are the common ones, that usually start gradually and then progress steadily:
+The symptoms of FTD vary from person to person.
+However, these are the most common ones.
+These symptoms usually start gradually and then progress steadily:

 - Personality and behavioural changes